 Level of Effort (LOE) or hammock activities do not produce any one particular deliverable, but they span the entire duration of the project.
-Yes, it is possible to define hammock tasks in Microsoft Project.
+Yes, it is possible to define hammock activities in Microsoft Project.

 Deliverables in Microsoft Project are defined by summary tasks, and the work required to produce those deliverables by detail tasks.
 But how does one define project efforts that are not directly associated with the production of a deliverable, but span the entire duration of the project?

 As mentioned above these efforts are defined by LOE or hammock tasks.
 Examples of hammock activities include project management and administrative efforts.
 Both these efforts expense labor resources, but neither one directly produces a deliverable, and they are unique in that they span the entire duration of the schedule.
-Hammock tasks support schedule updates, as they automatically expand and contract as schedule task durations increase and/or decrease in length.
+Hammock activities support schedule updates, as they automatically expand and contract as schedule task durations increase and/or decrease in length.

-This article describes how to define a LOE or hammock task in Microsoft Project 2013 to support project management, administrative, or similar efforts.
+This article describes how to define a LOE or hammock activities in Microsoft Project 2013 to support project management, administrative, or similar efforts.
 Note that this article focuses on the planning stages of project scheduling.
 It does not address the execution or schedule update phase, which has proven to be a more delicate process when LOE activities are included in the Microsoft Project schedule.

 A diagram of a LOE task is displayed in Figure 1.

 The LOE task in this pictorial links to the start of the first activity and finish of the last activity.
 Because the LOE task spans between the first and last activities they are often called hammocks.

 We have in Figure 2 our demonstration schedule.